Follow the instructions in this article to setup the S-Series on first use.

 2. Select the Server option and click Next.

 3. Select the default location for the installation or click Browse to install to a different location.
 Click Install to begin the installation.

 Step 2 - Initialize the S-Series

 1. Attach the System Owner smart card and start the application from the short cut icon on the desktop.

 Important: The System Owner smart card will typically be provided by your provider OR you can issue the System Owner smart card using the Activator tool.
 See the article Activator Tool for details on using this tool.

-Important: Minimum version 10.2 of the Gemalto IDPrime smart card minidriver needs to be installed on the server where the S-Series is installed
+Important: Minimum version 10.7.185 of the Thales IDPrime smart card minidriver (sometimes referred to as Safenet driver) needs to be installed on the server where the S-Series is installed.

 2. Click the Random button to allow the S-Series to auto generate a random value for the administration key for the System Owner smart card or manually enter a value of 48 hexadecimal characters.
 Click the Copy button and save this key value to a secure location.
 This key will be required in the future if it is necessary to perform PIN unblock for this System Owner smart card .

 3. Enter a PIN code passcode for the System Owner smart card and confirm.
 The PIN code needs to be a minimum of 4 characters.

 4. Enter a backup passcode that will be required when performing a restore in the future.
 Click the Copy button to save this passcode to a secure location for future use when required.
 This backup passcode will be required in the future if it is required to perform a restore of the S-Series therefore it is critical that this passcode is stored in a secure location.